 The prediction for the shape of the neutrino energy spectrum of the K2K beam has significant uncertainty, up to 20% at higher energies.
-This prediction uses a Sanford-Wang parameterization of hadron production data and is verified using pion monitors downstream from the target[16].
-For the oscillation analysis, this energy spectrum is measured[18] using data from the near detectors.
+This prediction uses a Sanford-Wang parameterization of hadron production data and is verified using pion monitors downstream from the target[17].
+For the oscillation analysis, this energy spectrum is measured[19] using data from the near detectors.
 The energy spectrum analysis is a simultaneous fit to the muon momentum and muon angle distributions from charged current interactions in the one-kiloton water Cerenkov detector, the SciFi detector, and the SciBar detector.
 The free parameters in this fit are a scale factor for the flux in eight energy regions, a scale factor for non quasi-elastic events, and many sytematic error parameters specific to each detector.
-In this section (Sec.
-III)

-of this paper, the above procedure defines the baseline Monte Carlo prediction for the SciFi detector data, prior to any fitting for the axial-vector mass.
-This default MC simulation also uses zero charged current coherent pion, $\mathbf{M}A^{QE}=1.1$ GeV and $\mathbf{M}A^{1\pi}=1.1$ GeV.
-The resonance single-pion cross section also involves its own axial-vector term with its own $\mathbf{M}A$ .
+For this paper, the above procedure defines the baseline Monte Carlo prediction for the SciFi detector data, prior to any fitting for the axial-vector mass, and is used throughout the discussion and plots in this Sec.
+III.
+This default MC simulation also uses zero charged current coherent pion and $\mathbf{M}A^{QE}=1.1~\mathrm{GeV}$.
+The resonance single-pion cross section also involves its own axial-vector term with its own $\mathbf{M}A^{1\pi}=1.1~\mathrm{GeV}$.
 The analysis described in Sec.
 IV and V is mostly independent from the energy spectrum analysis, but uses a similar strategy.